Here’s a question I get asked a lot as a therapist:

 In short, because you can’t directly control how someone feels, you’re not responsible for it.

-So much unnecessary struggle, conflict and wasted energy comes from a fundamental misunderstanding about what’s really under our control.
+So much unnecessary struggle, conflict and wasted energy come from a fundamental misunderstanding about what’s really under our control.
 On the other hand, it’s amazing how much genuinely helpful energy gets freed up when you remove the burden of excess responsibility from yourself.

 When you stop expecting to be able to make someone feel better, you can start taking real steps to connect with them in a heartfelt way and become genuinely supportive.